nymeria-io/nymeria.rb/README.md

 [![Gem Version](https://badge.fury.io/rb/nymeria.svg)](https://badge.fury.io/rb/nymeria)

-The official ruby gem to interact with the Nymeria service and API.

-Nymeria makes it easy to enrich data with contact information such as email addresses, phone numbers and social links.
+The official ruby gem to interact with Nymeria's service.
+You can use Nymeria to enrich data with contact information such as email addresses, phone numbers and social links.
 The ruby gem wraps Nymeria's [public API](https://www.nymeria.io/developers) so you don't have to.

 ![Nymeria makes finding contact details a breeze.](https://www.nymeria.io/assets/images/marquee.png)